AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

   });
 }, { rootMargin: '200px 0px 0px 0px' });

-commentsObserver.observe(commentsFooter);{% endcapture %}
+commentsObserver.observe(commentsSection);{% endcapture %}
 {% include code.html file="_includes/comments.html" code=code lang="javascript" %}

-Basically, the observer checks to see if it's intersecting with the `commentsFooter` element.
+Basically, the observer checks to see if it's intersecting with the `commentsSection` element.
 If it is, it calls a `fetchComments` routine that we'll set up in a second.

 Note that an `IntersectionObserver` accepts a function as its first argument and an optional configuration object as its second argument.
 Here, the config I've passed in sets a `rootMargin` option.
-You can think of this as a margin (really padding) around an invisible "intersection rectangle" that follows the user around the page as they scroll.
+You can think of this as a margin around an invisible "intersection rectangle" that follows the user around the page as they scroll.
 A top margin of `200px` here essentially treats an intersection as 200px *before* a user has reached the comments section (i.e., we **preload the comments** so that there's very little, if any, visible delay in rendering the comments).

 Here's the `fetchComments` function that gets fired off when an intersection is detected: